sharetribe/flex-docs/src/docs/tutorials/01-getting-started-with-ftw/index.md

   If you don't set the Mapbox key, the map components won't work in the application.

+See the [FTW Environment configuration variables](/references/ftw-env/) for more information on the environment variables.

 ## Start the server

 Start the development server: